marcielleal/Tips/README.md

 Apparently, all scripts outside of sections are not executed.
 So, if you need to put different scripts on your pages, you can yield a section for scripts on your parent view and call this section on your child views.

+### Validation
+Ways to create new rules:
+* Creating a new Rule class (you can do that using make:rule artisan command
+* Declaring a closure in rules array
+* Extending validator on AppProvider

 ## Routes
 ### route vs url
 Both generates a full url from a string.